US BANK: CRISIS DESIGN

 Card loss is more than an inconvenience—it's often tied to moments of stress, vulnerability, or uncertainty.
 I read about the cognitive impact of anxiety, especially how it affects comprehension and decision-making.
 I gathered user stories from real situations: cards that never arrived, wallets that were stolen, and moments when people panicked—afraid they wouldn't be able to pay for something important.

-These stories grounded my design in trauma-informed UX thinking.
+These comprehensive personas grounded my design in trauma-informed UX thinking.
 I treated clarity and calm pacing as accessibility issues—and aligned each flow with those needs.

 I designed flows for two key scenarios: